vatesfr/xen-orchestra/SECURITY.md

 ## Supported Versions

-We are applying patches and fixing security issues on the following versions:
+We apply patches and fix security issues for the following versions:

 | Version | Supported          |
 | ------- | ------------------ |